beacon-biosignals/Ray.jl/README.md

 ### Prepare python environment

-We recommend always using the same virtualenv as Bazel can cause unnecessary rebuilds when using different versions of Python.
+We recommend always using the same virtualenv since Bazel can cause unnecessary rebuilds when using different versions of Python.

 ```sh
 python -m venv venv